 Renal disease is a serious health issue, affecting an ever-increasing number of patients and resulting in substantial financial costs in the United States.
-Annually, the National Institutes of Health spends \$425 million on kidney disease research, and the Medicare program spends approximately \$19 billion for care of the 450,000 patients with end-stage kidney failure [1].
+The total investment in kidney-related research across the entire National Institutes of Health is estimated to be \$704 million in 2024 [1].
+In 2021, the Medicare program spent \$67,993 per person per year for the care of patients with end-stage kidney failure [2].
 Renal disease demands the involvement of many other healthcare personnel, including mental health professionals.
-Renal disease generally falls into one of two categories: chronic kidney disease (CKD) or acute kidney injury (AKI) [2; 3].
+Renal disease generally falls into one of two categories: chronic kidney disease (CKD) or acute kidney injury (AKI) [3; 4].

-CKD is defined as a reduction in kidney function or kidney damage that has been present for at least three months [2; 3; 4; 5].
+CKD is defined as a reduction in kidney function or kidney damage that has been present for at least three months [3; 4; 5; 6].
 However, CKD should not be viewed in simple mathematic terms.
-It is an ongoing process of renal injury that causes compensatory hyperfiltration in less-affected glomeruli, which eventually leads to the destruction of those glomeruli as well [2].
-Left untreated, this ongoing destruction results in a steady decline in renal function, which eventually affects not just the renal system but almost every organ system in the body [2; 3].
+It is an ongoing process of renal injury that causes compensatory hyperfiltration in less-affected glomeruli, which eventually leads to the destruction of those glomeruli as well [3].
+Left untreated, this ongoing destruction results in a steady decline in renal function, which eventually affects not just the renal system but almost every organ system in the body [3; 4].

 AKI is defined as an increase in serum creatinine of 0.3 mg/dL or more within 48 hours; or an increase in serum creatinine of more than 1.5 times the baseline within the prior 7 days; or urine volume less than 0.5 mL/kg/hour for 6 hours.
-AKI may be classified either by the physiologic cause (i.e., prerenal, intrarenal, or postrenal) or by the amount of urine produced (i.e., anuric, oliguric, or nonoliguric) [6; 7].
+AKI may be classified either by the physiologic cause (i.e., prerenal, intrarenal, or postrenal) or by the amount of urine produced (i.e., anuric, oliguric, or nonoliguric) [7; 8].

 The term end-stage renal disease (ESRD) refers to disease that requires either dialysis or transplantation services.
-In the United States, 98% of all patients receiving dialysis or transplantation have a glomerular filtration rate (GFR) <15 mL/min/1.73 m2 [8].
+In the United States, 98% of all patients receiving dialysis or transplantation have a glomerular filtration rate (GFR) <15 mL/min/1.73 m2 [9].
 Therefore, the terms ESRD and kidney failure are often used interchangeably.
-Although ESRD is generally associated with a GFR less than 15 mL/min/1.73 m2, it is more importantly an administrative term, as patients receiving dialysis or transplantation services are covered by the Medicare ESRD program [9].
+Although ESRD is generally associated with a GFR less than 15 mL/min/1.73 m2, it is more importantly an administrative term, as patients receiving dialysis or transplantation services are covered by the Medicare ESRD program [10].
 In some cases, ESRD is also used rather loosely to refer to patients who are experiencing progressive CKD and are expected to begin dialysis in a matter of days or weeks.

-Practice guidelines published by the National Kidney Foundation (NKF) and the Kidney Disease: Improving Global Outcomes (KDIGO) Network define and classify CKD based on GFR category [5; 8].
-KDIGO guidelines also include the identification of cause and albuminuria category in its classification system [5].
+Practice guidelines published by the National Kidney Foundation (NKF) and the Kidney Disease: Improving Global Outcomes (KDIGO) Network define and classify CKD based on GFR category [6; 9].
+KDIGO guidelines also include the identification of cause and albuminuria category in its classification system [6].
 These staging systems are used to predict CKD progression and associated complications (Table 1), with an emphasis on predicting the development of cardiovascular disease, the leading cause of death in patients with ESRD and the cause of dramatically increased mortality rates in patients with even moderate kidney disease.
 Identifying and staging patients with impaired renal function is important in order to prevent or slow the onset of CKD and its complications.